AmaiKinono/puni/README.md

 - Common sense

 So we get `puni-strict-forward-sexp` and `puni-strict-backward-sexp`.
-These are "strict" versions of the `forward-sexp` fucntion available in current major mode, which means they move forward one sexp at a time, and stops at the boundary.
+These are "strict" versions of the `forward-sexp` function available in current major mode, which means they move forward one sexp at a time, and stops at the boundary.
 This is the "ideal" `forward-sexp` function, and is the basis of all the commands offered by Puni.

-By taking this appraoch, Puni supports many major modes out of the box.
+By taking this approach, Puni supports many major modes out of the box.

 And that really is the whole story ;)